 React is the second-most-loved framework (after ASP.NET Core) and the most wanted — which means developers who don’t use React wish they could.
 That’s the best proof that React is worth your time — developers love it!

-Why React is a must-have skill for web developers
+Why React is a must-have skill for software engineers

-If you’re thinking about a career in web development, React is great to have under your belt.
+If you’re thinking about a career in software engineering, React is great to have under your belt.
 Of all the programming skills you can learn today, it’s one of the fastest tickets to an enjoyable, high-paying career in web development.

 After 10 months, you’ll have the training and portfolio you need to get a meaningful React development position.
 (And we’ll be there every step of the way!)